50+ Best Inspirational and Motivational Hindi Movies

 Based on the legendary Flying Sikh, Bhaag Milkha Bhaag is a tribute to one of the greatest athletes India has ever produced.
 While we know the feats and success achieved by the great Milkha Singh, the film tries to show his struggle and training throughout his career.
 Bhaag Milkha Bhaag is one of the best Biopics in Bollywood.

-One of the most emotional yet inspirational movie is the 1971 Bollywood drama Anand.
-Starring Rajesh Khanna and Amitabh Bachchan, the film is about a young man named Anand, who is dying of cancer, yet committed to stay joyful while spreading happiness in the lives of others, especially his best friend Dr. Bhaskar.
+One of the most emotional yet inspirational movies is the 1971 Bollywood drama, Anand.
+Starring Rajesh Khanna and Amitabh Bachchan, the film is about a young man named Anand, who is dying of cancer, yet committed to staying joyful while spreading happiness in the lives of others, especially his best friend Dr. Bhaskar.

 At a time, when sports in India are highly dominated by men, a failed veteran hockey player named Kabir Khan decides to coach a wayward, arrogant, and divided Women’s Indian Hockey team and encourages them to become the World champions.
 Chakde!
 India is all about willpower, hard work and unity.